mnvr/music-making-machines/README.md

 (peak-to-peak) signals, but audio outputs are usually **±5V**, while CV sources are either **0 to 10V** (unipolar CV) or **±5V** (bipolar CV).

+## Pitches and frequencies

+Frequency knobs in audio-rate oscillators typically use a baseline of C4 (middle C, MIDI 60, `f0 = 261.6256 Hz`) at their default position.
+This can be offset by an input voltage V which would use the 1 V/oct (volt-per-octave) standard for CV control of frequency information.
+Thus the offset frequency in terms of the input voltage V would be `f = f0 * 2 ^ V`, where `f0` is the aforementioned baseline C4.

+LFOs and clock generators should use 120 BPM (`f0 = 2 Hz`) as their default.

 ### Patches are text files

 Almost.
 They're compressed folders containing the patch JSON, alongwith any wav